Environmental Conflict Management

 We feel fortunate to have been able to meet and engage with many wonderful and insightful people through our work in environmental conflict.
 While they have been generous with their time and knowledge, all errors that remain in this manuscript are the authors’ alone.

-: Application Case Studies[Page 187]Case Study 1: Sandspit Watershed Committee
+Appendix A: Application Case Studies[Page 187]Case Study 1: Sandspit Watershed Committee

 This case study addresses the management of salmon fishing in British Columbia touching on issues such as endangered species, environmental justice, tourism, economic development, water quality, policy regulation, and international relations.Background Information